umbraco/UmbracoDocs/umbraco-cms/reference/templating/modelsbuilder/configuration.md

 * `Umbraco.CMS.ModelsBuilder.ModelsNamespace` (string, default is `Umbraco.Cms.Web.Common.PublishedModels`) specifies the generated models' namespace.

-* `Umbraco.CMS.ModelsBuilder.FlagOutOfDateModels` (bool, default is `true`) indicates whether out-of-date models (i.e. after a content type or data type has been modified) should be flagged.
+* `Umbraco.CMS.ModelsBuilder.FlagOutOfDateModels` (bool, default is `true`) indicates whether out-of-date models (for example after a content type or Data Type has been modified) should be flagged.

 * `Umbraco.CMS.ModelsBuilder.ModelsDirectory` (string, default is `~/umbraco/models`) indicates where to generate models and manage all files.
 Has to be a virtual directory (starting with `~/`) below the website root (see also: `AcceptUnsafeModelsDirectory` below).